Awards and Recognition

 President's Volunteer Service Award

-If you've logged over 100 hours of community service between April 16, 2018, and April 26, 2019, you will earn the President's Volunteer Service Award issued by the White House.
+If you've logged over 100 hours of community service between April 25, 2022 and April 24, 2023, you will earn the President's Volunteer Service Award issued by the White House.
 We'll notify you upon its arrival.
-Make sure to report your hours by April 26, 2019.
+Make sure to report your hours by 11:59pm EST on Sunday, April 23, 2023.
 You’ll receive a lapel pin signifying the amount of service hours you have completed along with a silver service cord if you are graduating.

 - Bronze Level: 100 to 174 hours

 - Gold Level: 250 hours or more

 If you are graduating and were recognized with a President's Volunteer Service Award during at least one year at GW, we will recognize you for excellence in service at Commencement with a silver service cord.
 After you submit your service hours we'll notify you if you are eligible to receive a cord.
 You may not retroactively log hours from previous academic years.